-118. Where changes are proposed to be made by notifications, effective from the 19th June, 1980 copies of such notifications will be laid on the Table of the House in due course.
+Where changes are proposed to be made by notifications, effective from 19 June 1980, copies of such notifications will be laid on the Table of the House in due course.

-119. I wish to say now a few words on behalf of my honourable colleague, the Minister of Communications.
-Payment of dearness allowance and sanction of bonus linked to productivity to the staff of the Posts and Telegraphs Department have increased the working expenses of the Department. has therefore become necessary increase the tariffs on a few selected services.
-In making tariff proposals.
-Government has carefully avoided revision of charges for such services as are generally used by the common man.
-There will be no increase in the price of post cards and The tariff for letters inland letters. is, however, being increased from 30 paise to 35 paise at the lowest slab The rate for parcels will be stepped up from Rs.
+I wish to say now a few words on behalf of my honourable colleague, the Minister of Communications.
+Payment of dearness allowance and sanction of bonus linked to productivity to the staff of the Posts and Telegraphs Department have increased the working expenses of the Department.
+It has, therefore, become necessary to increase the tariffs on a few selected services.
+In making tariff revision proposals, Government has carefully avoided revision of charges for such services as are generally used by the common man.
+There will be no increase in the price of post cards and inland letters.
+The tariff for letters is, however, being increased from 30 paise to 35 paise at the lowest slab.
+The rate for parcels will be stepped up from Rs.
 1.50 to Rs.
 2.00 for every 500 grams.
-The charges for installation and shifting of telephone coursections are also being increased.
-Lo-at calls beyond 5,000 calls in a quarter will be charged at 50 paise per call as against 40 paise at present.
+The charges for installation and shifting of telephone connections are also being increased.
+Local calls beyond 5,000 calls in a quarter will be charged at 50 paise per call as against 40 paise at present.
 A memorandum showing the proposed tariffs is being circulated along with Budget papers.
-It will be seen that the charges for the bulk of postal and tele-communications services have been untouched.
-The changes would effect from the date of notification. after the Finance Bill is passed by The proposed tariff revi Parliament. sions are estimated to bring in an additional revenue of Rs.
-27.10 crores per annum.
+It will be seen that the charges for the bulk of postal and tele-communications services have been left untouched.
+The changes would take effect from the date of notification after the Finance Bill is passed by Parliament.
+The proposed tariff revisions are estimated to bring in an additional revenue of Rs.
+27.10 crore per annum.
 The additional revenue during the year 1980-81 would be of the order of Rs.
-13 crores and has been taken into account in estimating the revenues of the I' its and Telegraphs
+13 crore and has been taken into account in estimating the revenues of the Posts and Telegraphs.

-120. The tax effort net of reliefs proposed in the Budget will on the whole bring in about Rs.
-282 crores for the current year, of which Rs.
-223 crores will accrue to the Centre.
+The tax effort net of reliefs proposed in the Budget will on the whole bring in about Rs.
+282 crore for the current year of which Rs.
+223 crore will accrue to the Centre.
 There will be a residual deficit of Rs.
-1417 crores which I propose to leave uncovered.
+1,417 crore which I propose to leave uncovered.
 This deficit is only a little over half the deficit of last year.
-It is my judgement that a deficit of this order will not have a significantly adverse impact on the economy.
-If the monsoon turns out to be normal and if we continue the sound economic policies already initiated there is every hope that there will be an appreciable improvement in agriculture and industrial production resulting in a significant growth of GNP.
+It is my judgment that a deficit of this order will not have a significantly adverse impact on the economy.
+If the monsoon turns out to be normal and if we continue the sound economic policies already initiated, there is every hope that there will be an appreciable improvement in agriculture and industrial production resulting in a significant growth of GNP.
 We shall also pursue a responsible monetary policy so that expansion of bank credit for unproductive or speculative purposes is held in check.